Why you should use Go

 I've been writing Go for some time now, close to 7 years.
 But it wasn't where I originally started out in my tech career.

-My first job was at a place where their core competency where backend and databases-bootstrap, the defacto fronted library for multiple years at the time, was something completely new to them.
-UI/UX was mostly an afterthought but since the clients were large accounting companies, it didn't matter.
-They were happy with the colour blue and lots of boxes.
+My first job was at a place where their core competency where backend and databases.
+Bootstrap, the defacto fronted library for multiple years at the time, was something completely new to them.

 React was just breaking away, in terms of popularity, from Angular at the time and was still in the good 'ol pre hook days.
 I eventually became proficient with React and would mainly write it (and JS/TS) for the next couple of years.